cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

     :meth:`~.PluginOpMixin.should_clear_estimate` to only do expensive operations
     when necessary.

-* A handler class that defines the default :class:`traits.View` and provides supporting logic.
-This class should be derived from :class:`.OpHandlerMixin` and :class:`traits.Controller`.

 * Serialization logic.  :mod:`cytoflow` uses :mod:`camel` for sane YAML
   serialization; a dumper and loader for the class must save and load the operation's parameters.
+These should also go in :mod:`cytoflowgui.workflow.operations`.

+* A handler class that defines the default :class:`traits.View` and provides supporting logic.
+This class should be derived from :class:`.OpHandler` and should be placed in :mod:`cytoflowgui.op_plugins`.

+* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`.IOperationPlugin`.
+It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.

 * Tests.
 Because of :mod:`cytoflowgui`'s split between processes, testing GUI logic for modules can be kind of a synchronization nightmare.
 This is by design -- because the same synchronization issues are present when